 I cannot remember the last time I participated in a writing challenge; If I had to guess it was probably in my junior year of high school.
 I decided to try out the righting challenge presented by Ronavan writes.

-I am beyond rusting, but I like the challenge and think I will use this to brush up on my “skills”
+I am beyond rusty, but I like the challenge and think I will use this to brush up on my “skills”

 Here goes my short story attempt: